 Yes, content is still king!
 But content alone isn’t going to bring that optimal ROI you’ve been telling your clients about.
 As a marketer, you should know that content without a strategy is like a king without his cavalry.
-90 percent of marketers use content marketing to attract and capture leads.
-However, only 33 percent of them have a documented digital content strategy in place.
+Over 90 percent of marketers use content marketing to attract and capture leads.
+However, only 41 percent of B2B Marketers have a documented digital content strategy in place.
 If you’re not part of the latter group, something needs to change.

 Need to be convinced?
-Marketers with a documented strategy are 313 percent more likely to achieve success because it ensures that time, money, and resources aren’t being spent on creating, publishing, and promoting content for less than optimal ROI.
+B2B Marketers with a documented strategy and that measure their content effectiveness with analytics are more likely to achieve success because it ensures that time, money, and resources aren’t being spent on creating, publishing, and promoting content for less than optimal ROI.

 So, if you’re looking to learn how to grow your digital marketing agency, you’ll want to start by developing a cohesive strategy powered by incredible tools.

 Here’s a list of a few tools that we recommend: